MysteryCoder456/PyRacers/README.md

-# python-pygame-boilerplate
+# PyRacers
-This repository is made so that you do not need to do the tedious work of organizing and writing Pygame code used to setup your pygame projects.
+A Racing Game made in Python 3

-# How to use this repository?
+# How to Play?
-To use this repository, first install pygame either by running the command "pip install pygame" or by directly installing the ".whl" file from pygame.org if you're that cheap.
-Then, just clone it into a directory on your computer, then open it in your editor/IDE and you're ready to go.
+Just run `run_win.bat` if you're on Windows or run `run_unix.sh` if you're on Linux or MacOS